Famous Native American Entrepreneurs Who Succeeded and Gave Back

 - Rebellion: John Horse and the Black Seminoles, First Black Rebels to Beat American Slavery -- This is an online documentary about John Horse and the Black Seminoles, the first black rebels to defeat the bonds of American slavery.
 They were the leaders of the largest slave rebellion in U.S. history.

-- Oil and natural gas leases on reservation lands form a major source of income, but businesses have includes companies involved in
+- Oil and natural gas leases on reservation lands provide revenue and jobs.

 A Favorite Business